IBM/cloud-operators/docs/user-guide.md

   serviceClass: language-translator
 ```

-Note that self-healing cannot be used together with the `Alias` plan; such combination is invalid and
+Note that self-healing cannot be used together with the `Alias` plan.
+The `Alias` plan overrides
-generates an error.
+and disables self healing, and generates a warning in the logs.

 For CF-type services, the name is unique within a context (org & space), therefore the name is sufficient
 to identify an existing service instance.